 48. Hooray for capitalism?

-(Edit: to all the Che Guevaras who’ve commented on this: relax, I’m not actually making a political statement.
-I’m just saying that from a traveller’s point of view the contrast between these two places was pretty crazy.)
+(Edit: to the armchair Che Guevaras who’ve commented on this: relax, this isn’t a political statement.
+It’s simply about the profound difference you feel traveling between these two places.)

 49. The more you travel, the more you want to travel